logisticinfotech/react-native-custom-swiper/README.md

 ### React Native custom swiper using Flatlist

-Use images or custom views for swiping, let's follow [this blog](https://www.logisticinfotech.com/blog/custom-swiper-react-native-flatlist/) to use this library.
+Use images or custom views for swiping, Please refer [this blog](https://www.logisticinfotech.com/blog/custom-swiper-react-native-flatlist/) to use this library.

 ## Npm repo
 https://www.npmjs.com/package/react-native-custom-swiper